koch505/iosblue/docs/build.md

 cd /usr/lib; sudo ln -s libcrypto++.so.9.0.0 libcryptopp.so.6
 ```
-We would also need to install [repo][3] for source synnchronizations:
+We would also need to install [repo][3] for source synchronizations:
 ```
 sudo apt-get install repo
 ```